makrai/notes/brown2005-fewshot-gpt3.md

     * tasks that require on-the-fly reasoning or domain adaptation, such as unscrambling words, using a novel word in a sentence, or 3-digit arithm
   * datasets where GPT-3's few-shot learning still struggles
-  * methodological issues related to training on large web corpora.
-Finally,
+  * methodological issues related to training on large web corpora
-  * generate samples of news articles which human evaluators have difficulty distinguishing from articles written by humans.
-We
+  * generate samples of news articles which human evaluators have difficulty distinguishing from articles written by humans
   * discuss broader societal impacts of this finding and of GPT-3 in general

 #Introduction

-* pre-trained language representations in NLP systems, applied in increasingly flexible and task-agnostic ways for downstream transfer.
-First,
+* pre-trained language representations in NLP systems, applied in increasingly flexible and task-agnostic ways for downstream transfer
   * single-layer representations using word vectors [MCCD13, PSM14] and fed to
   * RNNs with multiple layers of representations and contextual state [DL15, MBXS17, PNZtY18] (though still applied to task-specific archits)